 Have you always wanted to travel to Singapore and Malaysia but don’t know how to plan your trip?
-Well, I’ve created this perfect Singapore and Malaysia itinerary which you can easily modify to your liking.
+Well, I’ve created the perfect Singapore and Malaysia itinerary that you can easily modify to your liking.

 Since Singapore and Malaysia are located right next to each other, planning a trip to both countries doesn’t require a huge amount of money.